Fee Redirecting

 "deploy a token where fees go to @0xdeployer on x"

 This sets the beneficiary from the start.
-The specified address receives your 57% creator share.
+The specified address receives your creator share (0.665% of trading volume).

 After Deployment